-Over the years, we’ve sat down with many of our partners to support them through this process, and now we’re excited to bring this support to our full network in our upcoming webinar: “Grant Writing Kickstarter: Tools & Strategies for the LGBTQ South.”
+Over the years, we’ve sat down with many of our partners to support them through process of writing grants, and now we’re excited to bring this support to our full network in the webinar “Grant Writing Kickstarter: Tools & Strategies for the LGBTQ South.”

-Veteran grant writers from Campaign for Southern Equality (CSE), Southerners on New Ground (SONG), El Centro Hispano, and Groundswell Fund, will share their experiences with grant writing, discuss their most helpful tips and strategies, and provide coaching to webinar participants.
+Veteran grant writers from Campaign for Southern Equality (CSE) and Southerners on New Ground (SONG) shared their experiences with grant writing, discussed their most helpful tips and strategies, and provided coaching to webinar participants.

-The good news is that opportunities for funding for grassroots LGBTQ organizers are increasing.
-However, the funding landscape for LGBTQ work in the South is still relatively small and presents its own unique set of challenges.
-This webinar will cover the fundamentals for how to effectively tell the story of your work, demystify the complex and confusing landscape of grant funding – especially that of LGBTQ funding in the South, and share honest dialogue about how to weather the storm and not internalize rejection and critique.
+This webinar covered the fundamentals for how to effectively tell the story of your work, demystified the complex and confusing landscape of grant funding – especially that of LGBTQ funding in the South, and shared honest dialogue about how to weather the storm and not internalize rejection and critique.

 Raised in North Carolina, Jasmine Beach-Ferrara is a minister in the United Church of Christ and Executive Director of the Campaign for Southern Equality.
 She lives in Asheville, NC, with her wife, Meghann, and their son.
 She writes fiction and has written widely about LGBTQ issues in the South.
 She also serves on Buncombe County Commission, where she focuses on policy issues related to early childhood education and equity.